-Jack, a former Commissioner of Taxes and Assessments for the City of Paterson, served as either President or Secretary of the Board of Commissioners for over 14 years during which he was involved in defending over 1,000 appeals of assessments.
+Jack, a former Commissioner of Taxes and Assessments for the City of Paterson, served as either President or Secretary of the Board of Commissioners for over 14 years, during which he was involved in defending over 1,000 appeals of assessments.
 Currently, he has successfully represented both taxpayers in prosecuting tax appeals and has acted as special counsel for municipalities in the defense of appeals.

-Jack is a former member of the Supreme Court Committee on the Tax Court, the Energy Master Plan Tax Subcommittee, served two terms as a member of the Legal Committee of the New Jersey Bankers’ Association and the Energy Council of New Jersey Business and Industry Association.
+Jack is a former member of the Supreme Court Committee on the Tax Court and the Energy Master Plan Tax Subcommittee, and served two terms as a member of the Legal Committee of the New Jersey Bankers’ Association and the Energy Council of New Jersey Business and Industry Association.
 He is a member of the Passaic County and New Jersey State Bar Associations, former Chairman of the Lawyers Referral Service of Passaic County Bar Association and member of its Board of Trustees, former Co-Chairman of the District Fee Arbitration Committee and Vice Chairman of the Lawyer Referral Service of the New Jersey State Bar Association.
 He is also a member of the NJ Institute of Local Government Attorneys.

 Jack is a former co-adjunct faculty member at the Center for Government, Rutgers University, and has been a lecturer before the Public Affairs Research Institute, the Institute for Professional Development, N.J.
 League of Municipalities, N.J.
 Conference of Mayors, N.J.
 Tax Collectors Association and the National Conference of Council for Urban Economic Development.
 He has been an instructor for the New Jersey Institute for Continuing Legal Education.